gvwilson/sensibleadventures/nardica/nardica.md

 Her aunt smiled shakily.
 The Marines had driven them back to the pier half an hour before with strict orders not to tell anyone what had happened at the governor's mansion.
-The fact that there was nothing else on the news when Uncle Jack brought it up on the *Guinevere*'s control panel didn't seem to matter.
+The fact that the news on the *Guinevere*'s screens was talking about nothing else didn't seem to matter.

-One of the Marines had handed Aunt Naggie a black-edged silvery money card and told her to use it for whatever they needed.
-"But keep in mind,
-Finance will charge things back to you if it thinks they're luxuries," he added pointedly.
-Uncle Jack scowled at that,
-his all-too-obvious plan to find a bar sunk before it ever set sail.
+Half of Antarctica seemed to think it was a stealthy first strike by the Zillions---or second, if the writer was counting the explosion at the quarantine shed in Halley.
+The other half was convinced the machines were about to rise again.
+Iffy's heart sank at the sight of a crowd armed with pulse guns and cutting torches chasing a maintenance bot through Halley's streets.
+It wasn't French Henry,
+but it would be soon if things didn't calm down.

 It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld piece of tech that would tell them if anything was toxic.
-After dragging a brush through her close-cropped hair and watching sternly while Iffy, protesting, did the same, she strode down the gangplank with her niece in tow.
+After dragging a brush through her close-cropped hair and watching sternly while Iffy, protesting, did the same, she strode down the gangplank with her foster daughter in tow.

-The Marine stationed there nodded at them as they went past.
-Iffy nodded back,
-wondering if he knew what had happened just a short hour ago and whether either of the Marines who had died had been his friends.
+One of the Marines stationed there listened patiently as Aunt Naggie explain ed where she was going.
+As she launched somewhat breathlessly into the details of her shopping list, he held up a hand to stop her and then gave her a black-edged money card.
+"Get whatever you need.
+But keep in mind that Finance will charge things back to you if it thinks they're luxuries," he added, glancing pointedly over her shoulder at Uncle Jack.
+The *Guinevere*'s captain scowled at that, his all-too-obvious plan to find a bar sunk before it ever set sail.

 Rothera's streets were busy but not crowded.
-Its shops clustered along the harborfront like gulls standing just out of reach of the waves.
-Their signs seemed bigger and brighter than those in Halley.
+Its older stores clustered along the harborfront like gulls standing just out of reach of the waves, their signs bigger and brighter than those in Halley.
 Familiar cartoon characters and celebrities from far-off Australia beckoned, danced, pouted,